CrashCortez/vitadock-mpv/README.md

 ```
 cd && wget https://raw.githubusercontent.com/CrashCortez/vidware/master/vidware && chmod u+x vidware && sudo bash vidware
 ```
-Once the video loads you can press Q on the keyboard to exit the viedo.
+Once the video loads you can press Q on the keyboard to exit the video.

 2 - Reboot the pi
 ---------